raph5640/Pie-Chart-C/README.md

 ## Install GDLib

-Install the GD library (Graphic Draw) using the command: sudo apt install libgd-dev
+Install the GD library (Graphic Draw) using the command: sudo apt install libgd-dev (Linux)

 ## How to